'Baby Driver' star, director talk about the perfect heist car

 Wright: If you've ever put your entire music library on shuffle -- the entire thing, not in genres -- you get these completely random sorts of collisions of classical music going into Motown or into punk.
 We're sort of trying to recreate the experience of that --I like a lot of different kinds of music.

 One of the things in the film that you see: It's established that Ansel's character has been stealing cars since he was a teenager.
-You see in his apartment that he has every single audio device because my thought was, "well if he's been stealing cars since he was a teenager, he's probably got lots of other people's iPods."
-It's the idea that it's literally other people's record collections, so it so explains why the music choices are really diverse.
-I think the most recent track is San Francisco artists, Handsome Boy Modeling School, and that is like from 2002 or something.
+You see in his apartment that he has every single audio device because my thought was, "Well if he's been stealing cars since he was a teenager, he's probably got lots of other people's iPods."
+It's the idea that it's literally other people's record collections, so it explains why the music choices are really diverse.
+I think the most recent track is San Francisco artists Handsome Boy Modeling School, and that is, like, from 2002 or something.

 Ansel, we owe you for having "Easy" by the Commodores in the movie, which wasn't in the original script.
 Can you tell us the story behind the song?